leviorca/flickr_etv/README.md

 If you don't have a Flickr API key you can get one from [here](https://www.flickr.com/services/api/misc.api_keys.html).

-The gem reads the Flickr API key from the environent variables so you have a to define the follogin environent variables:
+The gem reads the Flickr API key from the environment variables so you have a to define it:

 ```sh
 $ export FLICKR_API_KEY="Your Flickr API key"